 Prices, which start from €36, include bike and equipment, lunch and return transfer from Ljubljana.
 I took the Iški Vintgar gorge tour and extended it to an all day trip (which is possible).

-Ljubljana, surrounded by nature, is the perfect base from which to springboard into wider, countryside-laden Slovenia.
-Slovenia is so small it is said you can visit any point of the country in a day, so why not get a taste for the different landscapes using the capital as a base?
+Ljubljana, surrounded by nature, is the perfect base to springboard into wider, countryside-laden Slovenia.
+Slovenia is so small it is said you can visit any point of the country in a day, so why not get a taste of the different landscapes using the capital as a base?

 How to Get to Ljubljana and Around

 - Well connected by rail, European buses like Flix and by plane, the Slovenian company GoOpti also operates car transfers between neighbouring cities and neighbouring country airports in Germany, Austria, Croatia and Italy.
-We took the GoOpti transfer from Graz to Ljubljana and I also took it back to Vienna from Ljubljana, where you share a car with other travellers booked on the same journey or route.
-You are reminded about your journey via text both 24 hours before and when your vehicle has arrived.
+For example, I took the GoOpti transfer from Graz to Ljubljana, and I also took it back to Vienna from Ljubljana.
+You share a car with other travellers booked on the same journey or route.
+You are reminded about your journey via text 24 hours before and when your vehicle arrives.